Hole in the Wall (British game show)

 Hole in the Wall is a British game show that aired on BBC One in the United Kingdom.
 It also occasionally aired repeats of this show on CBBC until April 2014.
 This game was an adaptation of the Japanese game Brain Wall (also known as "Human Tetris") in which players must contort themselves to fit through cutout holes of varying shapes in a large polystyrene wall moving towards them as they stand in front of a swimming pool.
 Each week, two teams of television personalities competed for £10,000 in prize money to be donated to their chosen charity.

 Dale Winton served as the original host while Strictly Come Dancing ballroom dancer Anton du Beke and former international cricketer Darren Gough were the team captains for the first series.
 Additionally, Jonathan Pearce commented on the replays and Peter Dickson provided the opening voice-over.
-The wall was activated by the presenter shouting Bring on the wall!.
+The wall was activated by the presenter shouting Bring on the wall!

 On 3 July 2008, the BBC announced that the show had been commissioned for BBC One.
 A second series was confirmed, with Anton du Beke giving up his captain role to take over from Dale Winton as host and new team captains in the shape of former rugby player Austin Healey and actor Joe Swash with Jonathan Pearce now doing an opening voice-over plus replay commentary.

 Format

 The game was split into four rounds as well as the final "Great Wall" (known as "Mega Wall" in the first series).

-The first round was "Solo Wall" which saw each team's guest players take a turn to face a wall just on their own.
+The first round was "Solo Wall" which saw each team's two guest players take a turn to face a wall just on their own.
 For each wall, 10 points were given to the player for a pass while a fail could be given up to 5 points depending on the host's whim.

 Next was the "Captain's Challenge" or "Captain's Mate" which could be one of a number of games: